salmonkarp/tp/docs/DeveloperGuide.md

 3. Finding with multiple fields while all students are being shown

     1. Prerequisites: Have at least 2 students in the list.
-Finding only 1 person is not meaningful.
+Finding only 1 student is not meaningful.

     1. Test case: `find n/Alice e/gmail.com`<br>
        Expected: Only students with names containing "Alice" or emails containing "gmail.com" (case-insensitive) are shown in the filtered list.